cascadiabooking/raniesantos.github.io/_posts/2016/2016-02-25-educated-but-deprecated.md

 - `<b>`, `<i>`, and `<u>`
 - `<applet>`

 The reason these have been deprecated is mainly because we have **CSS** now.
-The first 3 items list 5 old *presentational* tags.
+The first 3 items in the list above are 5 old *presentational* tags.
 They style the appearance of the HTML in a certain way.
 The problem with those tags is that they severely clutter up the *structure* of your page.
 Since they're in the same space like that, whether you are changing the structure or the presentation of your page, either way it will be very tedious.
 Nowadays - thanks to CSS - we are now able to **separate the structure and presentation**.

 In our **PHP** classes literally **ALL** of the material still contained the `mysql_` functions.
 During that time they were only deprecated, but at the time of writing this, **PHP 7** has already been released and these functions have been **completely removed** which means they simply won't work anymore.